momentohq/public-dev-docs/docs/serverless-cache-walkthrough/1-adding-a-cache-to-serverless.md

 - A _Membership_ entity, which represents a relationship between a User and an Organization such that the User is allowed to take certain actions within the Organization.

-To interact with these entites, we will set up the following HTTP endpoints:
+To interact with these entities, we will set up the following HTTP endpoints:

 - _CreateUser_ (`POST /users`), which is used for User signup;